sscheng25/airflow_test3/README.md

  - 	**[Chicago neighborhood data](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9)**

-       Unlike census tracts which are randomly divided, n
+       Unlike census tracts which are randomly divided, neighborhoods are always formated based on residents' similar socioeconomic identities.
+In our application, the neighborhood is the smallest unit when recommending a place to live in.
+The shortage is that we have ignored the difference in one neighborhood, and can't provide more specific recommendation.

+       The neighborhood data comes from **[Chicago Data Portal](https://data.cityofchicago.org/)** and is obtained by **Socrata Open Data API**.

 ## Metric in evaluating neighborhoods